DanDuhon/DSBG-Shuffle/README.md

 ## How to run/Installation
 1. Go to [Releases](https://github.com/DanDuhon/DSBG-Shuffle/releases) and click on "Source code (zip)" or "Source code (tar.gz)", whichever archive format is your preference.
 2. Inside the archive file is a folder called "DSBG-Shuffle-main".
 Unzip this folder anywhere you want.
 3. Open the folder, and run "DSBG-Shuffle.exe" inside it.
-There isn't an installer (mostly because it's too big for GitHub), you just run the .exe.
+There isn't an installer (mostly because it would be too big for GitHub), you just run the .exe.
 If you're not running Windows, see the FAQ for workarounds for Mac/Linux.

 ## Roadmap
+Future official expansions.

+Continued refinement of enemy difficulty scores.

+Enemy/boss changes for NG+ runs or just increasing challenge level.

-Beyond future expansions, I'm really not sure where to go from here.
-Possibly a v2 campaign generator.
+Maybe a v2 campaign generator.

 ## FAQ